codingbbq/codingbbq.github.io/blog/2025-03-14-AI-for-tech-professionals.md

 ---

 ## ML Development Lifecycle
-- Business Goal - Objectively measure business value of the outcomes against the defined business gola.
+1. Business Goal - Objectively measure business value of the outcomes against the defined business gola.
 Is ML the appropriate technology choice to solve the problem statement?

+- **Business Goal Definition Workflow**
+- Business consideration
+- Frame the ML problem
+- Determine the optimization objective
+- Review data requirements
+- Cost and performance optimization
+- Production consideration

+2. ML problem framing Definition
+Define what is observed and what should be predicted.
+Identify dependent and/or independent variables.
+Define inputs and outputs.

+3. Collect Data
+- Data labeling
+- Ingest (streaming, batch)
+- Data aggregation

+4. Data pre-processing workflow
+- Clean
+- Partition
+- Scale
+- Unbalance, Balance
+- Augment

+5. Feature Engineering tasks (Features are inputs to ML models used during training and inference)
+- Feature selection: The process of selecting a subset of extracted features.
+This is the subset that is relevant and contributes to minimizing the error rate of a trained model.
+- Feature transformation - Steps for replacing missing features or fetaures that are not valid.
+- Feature Creation - The creation of new features from existing data to help with better predictions
+- Feature Extraction - The process of reducing the data to be processed using dimensionality reduction techniques.

+6. Train, tune and evaluate: The process of training a machine learning model involves providing the algorithm with training data to learn from.

+7. Hyperparameters are settings that can control the beahvior of the ML algorithm.
+Hyperparameter tuning, or optimization, is the process of choosing the optimal hyperparameters for an algorithm.